 Conflict is, essentially, when your characters want something they don’t have or can’t have.
 For the sake of your story, what your characters want should be something attainable, but there’s something in the way that they have to overcome in order to get it.

-If your characters want something they have no hope of getting, there’s no story there because they’ve got nothing they can work for and do in order to satisfy that desire.
+If your characters want something which they have no hope of getting, there’s no story there because they’ve got nothing they can work for and do in order to satisfy that desire.
 Your story is watching them work for their goals, and either achieve them or not, whilst somebody or something works against them to stop them getting it.

 Scenes Without Conflict